DeutscheSoft/AWML/README.md

 There are two different ways to specify options for a widget.
 They can either be set inline using attributes or using the `awml-option` tag.

-The possible options of an AWML Tag are identical to those of the corresponding toolkit widget.
+The possible options of an AWML Tag are identical to those of the corresponding AUX widget.
-See the [toolkit documentation](http://deuso.de/toolkit/docs/) for a complete list of widgets and their options.
+See the [AUX documentation](http://docs.deuso.de/AUX/) for a complete list of widgets and their options.

 Options usually have both a type and a format.
 For inline options using attributes the type is always `static` and the `format` is specified by prepending the attribute value by the format name followed by a `:` (e.g. `min='js:4*12'`).